Links to Answers to Atheists, Theological Liberals and Other Bible Critics

 The Truth Claims of Christianity Over Those of Other Religions

 Note: This section is not intended to condemn other religions, but merely to respond to the often-made challenge: "Why is Christianity or the Bible any better or any more likely to be from God than any other religion or religious book??"
+Other religions do contain some beautiful truths.

 Right!
 By the time you've read all those, you should be confident that if any query hasn't been answered here, it probably will be somewhere on the Internet! :-)